Adjugate Matrix

 We’ll start with a given matrix, A:

-The first step in finding the adjugate matrix is to calculate the matrix of cofactors of A.
+To find the adjugate matrix, we first compute the matrix of cofactors of A.

-So, what are cofactors?
+Let’s take a closer look at what cofactors are.
 Cofactors, also known as algebraic complements, are derived from the minors of elements \( a_{ij} \) in matrix A, with each cofactor adjusted by (-1) raised to the power of \( i+j \).

 the cofactor method